smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ### Circuit Breaker

-A simple circuit breaker can be set based on a criteria on a number of failed connections or request limits.
+A simple circuit breaker can be set based on criteria for several failed connections or request limits.
 Creating a circuit breaker rule to limit the number of connections to a service is done by applying the following specification:

 ```yaml
 destination: reviews.default.svc.cluster.local